Choonholic/ChzzkDownloader/README.md

---offset OFFSET          Set amount of time to skip from the beginning of the stream --duration DURATION      Set limit the stream duration to download --detect [DETECT]        Set detection interval (default: 60, 1-600) --authaut AUTHAUT        Set auth key of Chzzk authorized credential --authses AUTHSES        Set session key of Chzzk authorized credential --nlevel [NLEVEL]        Set LINE notify level (none|reset|remove|info|error|verbose|all)
+--offset OFFSET          Set amount of time to skip from the beginning of the stream --duration DURATION      Set limit the stream duration to download --detect [DETECT]        Set detection interval (default: 60, 1-600) --adult [ADULT]          Set the process method for adult contents when credentials are invalid (ask|skip) --authaut AUTHAUT        Set auth key of Chzzk authorized credential --authses AUTHSES        Set session key of Chzzk authorized credential --nlevel [NLEVEL]        Set LINE notify level (none|reset|remove|info|error|verbose|all)